 The Bordo 6500 is a high security, Sold Secure Gold rated lock.
 But since it only has 2/5 stars from ART, it’s probably at the lower end of that rating.

 If you need something more secure, then you’ll have to go with a u-lock.
-How about the Abus Granit X Plus 540 which is also Sold Secure Gold but has 3/5 stars from ART?
+How about the Abus Granit X Plus 540 which is Sold Secure Diamond and has 3/5 stars from ART?

 Not only is it more secure than the Bordo.
 It’s also lighter and offers more internal locking space.
-All for around the same price [Amazon]!
+All for around the same price!

-True, you won’t be able to fold it down into a nice compact package like the the Bordo.
-It wont be as easy to carry.
+True, you won’t be able to fold it down into a nice compact package like the Bordo.
+And it won't be as easy to carry.

 But the frame mount is one of the best around, so you shouldn’t have the transport problems you get with other u-locks.

-In fact, for me, the X Plus 540 is the best high security bike lock currently available.
+In fact, for me, the Abus Granit X Plus 540 is one of the best high security bike locks currently available.
 Check out my full review here.

 Looking for something cheaper?

-But if you can’t stretch that far, then there’s plenty of other locks that will protect your bike just as well, for a fraction of the price.
+But if you can’t stretch that far, then there are plenty of other locks that will protect your bike just as well, for a fraction of the price.

 The OnGuard Pitbull STD [Amazon] is also rated Sold Secure Gold.
 And with a 14 mm shackle is almost certainly more secure and only slightly heavier than the Bordo.